kitnil/awesome/README.md

 ## C# #

+- [sharpkeys](https://github.com/randyrants/sharpkeys) - SharpKeys is a utility that manages a Registry key that allows Windows to remap one key to any other key.
 - [privatezilla](https://github.com/builtbybel/privatezilla) - 👀👮🐢🔥Performs a privacy & security check of Windows 10
 - [bloatbox](https://github.com/builtbybel/bloatbox) - ☑️🌠 Remove Bloatwares from Windows 10
 - [gitextensions](https://github.com/gitextensions/gitextensions) - Git Extensions is a standalone UI tool for managing git repositories.
 It also integrates with Windows Explorer and Microsoft Visual Studio (2015/2017/2019).